co-cart/co-cart/NEXT_CHANGELOG.md

 });
 ```

-To help with hijacking the price, a salt key `COCART_SALT_KEY` can be defined in your `wp-config.php` file.
+To help with hijacking the price, a salt key can be set via the new settings page or by defining a new constant `COCART_SALT_KEY` in your `wp-config.php` file.
 This can be anything you wish it to be as long as it's not rememberable.
 It will be encrypted later with **md5** when validated.
 Once a salt key is set, any request to add item/s to the cart with a new price CoCart will check if the salt key was also passed along.
 If the salt key does not match then the price will remain the same.

-Also, in order for the salt key to be active, you also have to tell WordPress if CoCart is _Production_ ready, not staging or in development.
-You do that by defining `COCART_READY` as `true` in your `wp-config.php` file.
-This is our way of saying your not debugging CoCart.

 ### FAQ